Document Verification: What’s the Right KYC Automation Workflow?

 The document verification process involves these stages:

 • The customer wants to create a new account.
-They prove their personal data as part of the account opening process.
+They provide their personal data as part of the account opening process.
 Typically, the data includes the name, date of birth, address, etc.

 • The customer additionally provides documents for verification.
 For instance, they may be asked to send a birth certificate to prove their age or include a utility bill for a form of address verification.